Hallaca: Origins

-Hallaca is a Venezuelan dish of similar appearance to a tamal that goes by various names and spread throughout the Spanish Empire in the Americas as far south as Argentina in the decades following the conquest.
+The Hallaca is a traditional Venezuelan food known by various names and spread throughout the Spanish Empire in the Americas as far south as Argentina in the decades following the conquest.
 It is said to have been invented by slaves during the colonial era.
 The slaves would prepare the Christmas Eve meal for the landowners and with leftover meat they made the hallacas filling for their own Christmas meal.
 One version of the dish's origin tale has it that the daughter of the landowning family asked to taste the hallacas.
 She and her family liked the dish so much they requested for it to be made for their dinner party and ever since it has been part of the traditional holiday meal for all classes.

 Name

-According to Adolfo Ernst, the word hallaca evolved from the indigenous Guarani language, stemming from the verb ayua or ayuar, meaning "to mix or blend".
+According to Adolfo Ernst, the word hallaca evolved from the indigenous arawak, stemming from the verb ayua or ayuar, meaning "to mix or blend".
 From there, the construction ayuaca (mixed things) devolved to ayaca and ultimately to hayaca or hallaca (using Spanish silent "h" when written).
 Another version presumes that the word comes from an aboriginal language of the West of the country, whose meaning is "wrapping" or "bojote".
 The earliest use of the word in the modern sense is in a 1781 document of Italian missionary linguist Filippo Salvatore Gilii.